 - Your last weft of extensions will be sewn into the anchor braids that are parallel to your parting.

-- Neatly cut off the weave in cap from around your leave in braids.
+- Neatly cut off the weave in the cap from around your leave in braids.

-- Open your leave in braids and shake out all your hair to blend them in completely.
+- Take down your leave-out braids and shake out all your hair to blend them in completely.

 - Style them in any way you want to finish off the look.

-20 Gorgeous Ways To Style Your Sew In Hair Extensions (Weave)
+22 Gorgeous Ways To Style Your Sew-In Hair Extensions (Weave)